Patty Duke: Personal life

 Duke had three granddaughters by her eldest son Sean: actresses Alexandra, Elizabeth, and Isabella.

 Death

-Duke died on the morning of March 29, 2016 in Coeur d'Alene, Idaho, of sepsis from a ruptured intestine at the age of 69.
+Duke died on the morning of March 29, 2016, in Coeur d'Alene, Idaho, of sepsis from a ruptured intestine at age 69.
 Her son Sean Astin invited the public to contribute to a mental-health foundation in his mother's name, the Patty Duke Mental Health Initiative.
-She was cremated and her ashes were interred at Forest Cemetery in Coeur d'Alene.
+Duke was cremated and her ashes were interred at Forest Cemetery in Coeur d'Alene.